How to stay safe online during Christmas

 Use secure payment methods

 Credit cards can be safer to use than debit cards for online shopping, as they offer better fraud protection.
-You could consider using secure payment services like PayPal, too.

-Avoid public Wi-Fi for sensitive transactions
+Avoid public Wi-Fi for shopping

 Public Wi-Fi networks aren’t always secure.
 Use a VPN if you need to make transactions or access sensitive information on public networks.